trefx/5s-crate/0.2-DRAFT/index.md

 In this phase, the approved workflow execution is performed within the TRE.
 The `CreateAction` of the workflow execution will its `actionStatus` and acquire a `startTime` and `endTime`.

-When the execution is in CompletedActionStatus or FailedActionStatus, the crate SHOULD also follow the [Provenance Crate](https://w3id.org/ro/wfrun/provenance/0.1) profile, e.g. the workflow outputs data entities will be listed as `result`.
+When the execution is in `http://schema.org/CompletedActionStatus` or `http://schema.org/FailedActionStatus`, the crate SHOULD also follow the [Provenance Crate](https://w3id.org/ro/wfrun/provenance/0.1) profile, e.g. the workflow outputs data entities will be listed as `result`.

 ##### Execution states

-The states of the Five Safes Crate is indicated by the _actionStatus_ of this main action:
+The states of the Five Safes Crate is indicated by the `actionStatus` of this main action being one of the following string values:

-* [http://schema.org/PotentialActionStatus](http://schema.org/PotentialActionStatus) – The request is queued to be executed
+* `http://schema.org/PotentialActionStatus` -– The request is queued to be executed
-* [http://schema.org/ActiveActionStatus](http://schema.org/ActiveActionStatus) – The request is currently executing
+* `http://schema.org/ActiveActionStatus` -– The request is currently executing
-* [http://schema.org/CompletedActionStatus](http://schema.org/CompletedActionStatus) – The request has finished successfully
+* `http://schema.org/CompletedActionStatus` -– The request has finished successfully
-* [http://schema.org/FailedActionStatus](http://schema.org/FailedActionStatus) – The request failed, but may have partial results or logs.
+* `http://schema.org/FailedActionStatus` –- The request failed, but may have partial results or logs.

 ##### Example